 Sadly, within two short years my dad had lost the fight of his life, succumbing to cancer at 45.
 But the seeds were planted.

-Beyond that first, special teacher of mine I’ve been privileged to learn from countless mentors, workshops, and even books.
+Beyond that first, special teacher of mine I've been privileged to learn from experience, countless mentors, workshops, and even books.
 I am a lifelong learner.
-And I want to share what I’ve learned with you.

-Inspired by the learning potential of holding workshops (vs. seminars or lectures), PhotoFusionUSA offers working laboratories for everyone from casual-interest photographers to seasoned pros seeking new techniques.
+PhotoFusionUSA offers real hands on workshops for everyone from casual-interest photographers to seasoned pros seeking new techniques.

 Founded in 2010 by professional photographer John Bodensiek, PhotoFusionUSA is connecting with other photographers to teach under the brand PhotoFusionUSA which is employing a fun blend of education, expertise, and humor.
 John places significant emphasis on teaching through field work.
 Nothing is better learned than when in the trenches.

 PhotoFusionUSA holds smaller, more intimate classes over long stretches of time.
 As a small, boutique service firm, PhotoFusionUSA combines educational programming with one-on-one mentorship.
-PhotoFusionUSA specializes in numerous disciplines and techniques of modern photography, including Adobe’s post-processing program Lightroom.
+Specializing in numerous disciplines and techniques in today's era of photography.

 Beginning in the summer of 2012, PhotoFusionUSA began to expand its offerings beyond the greater New York City region.
 Workshops can be found in coffee shops, parks, beaches, mountain sides, city streets, classrooms, meeting rooms, and professionally equipped studios.